open-telemetry/opentelemetry-java-instrumentation/docs/logger-mdc-instrumentation.md

 It contains thread-local contextual information which is later copied to each logging event captured by a logging library.

-The OTel Java agent injects several pieces of information about the current span into each logging event's MDC copy:
+The OTel Javaagent injects several pieces of information about the current span into each logging event's MDC copy:

 - `trace_id` - the current trace id